jradding10/Target-Searching-Light-Sensor/README.md

 # Target-Searching-Light-Sensor
-Device finds the brightest light source.
+A device that finds the brightest light source.
-Uses C language.
+Uses C++ language.
 Refer to the lab docs for project description and materials.